Kerrera: Geography

 The island is around 7 km long and around 2 km wide, and is separated from the mainland by the Sound of Kerrera, about 500 m wide.
 The highest point on Kerrera is Carn Breugach at 189 m.
 The island is linked to the mainland by two ferry services.
 In the middle of the island, the Caledonian MacBrayne passenger ferry MV Carvoria operates from the Gallanach Road (about 3 km southwest of Oban).
 From the landing place, tracks lead to the scattered settlements in the centre and south of the island.
 The south end circular walking loop takes around 3 hours to walk.
 The northern tip of the island can be accessed by a separate marina ferry service operating from North Pier in the centre of Oban.
-The service runs to Oban Marina near Ardentrive Farm, which is linked by a track to the rest of the island.
+The service runs to Oban Marina near Ardentrive Farm, which is now linked by a road to the rest of the island.

 History

 The island is known for the ruined Gylen Castle, a small tower house built in 1582.
 It was also the place where Alexander II of Scotland died in 1249.
 The artist J. M. W. Turner visited Kerrera in 1831 and made 25 sketches of the castle which are in the Tate Gallery, London.